Bites: Current Concepts

 Centric relation (CR), which is still the most commonly held bite philosophy and a deeply held belief system among many dentists, is a conceptual model that grew out of the use of hinge articulators to set denture teeth a century ago.
 Dentists learned that, if the mandible is pushed back as far as possible, it can be made to consistently rotate open and closed like a hinge around an axis drawn between the TMJs; and, if the denture teeth are set to all contact at the same height on that hinge-axis closing trajectory, the dentures remain stable during chewing and swallowing.
 Later, when dentists needed to construct effective chewing surfaces for making crowns and bridges, they found that making the teeth fit together on that same hinge axis trajectory seemed to enable effective chewing and also prevent the rapid periodontal breakdown that sometimes occurred when other positions were used to build the bite.
 CR seemed to work clinically, and it provided a consistent reference point for comparing different bites and changes to bites.

 CR was embraced by dentistry.
 A bite in which all the teeth contact simultaneously in CR was considered to be the only proper bite.
 People who sometimes use a more forward bite position were assumed to be "posturing" for psychological reasons or suffering from some other pathology, such as spasm of the superior lateral pterygoid muscles.
-People who did not have a stable bite in CR were assumed to have a malocclusion characterized by CR interferences that triggered chronic firing of the superior lateral pterygoid muscles to pull the mandible anteriorly away from CR (CR slide).
+People who did not have a stable bite in CR were assumed to have a malocclusion characterized by CR interferences that triggered chronic firing of the superior lateral pterygoid muscles to avoid striking the interferences by pulling the mandible anteriorly away from CR (the CR slide).

 As dentistry became more precise, CR became more narrowly defined.
-Dawson described CR as a point -"a definite apex from which no forward or backward movements of the condyle-disk assemblies can occur unless they move down on the bony slope of the fossa".54 Dentists promoted the belief that the ideal mandibular opening and closing trajectory was a pure hinge axis rotation like a hinge articulator, and each closing should terminate at 138 simultaneous tripodized bite contacts.
+Dawson described CR as a point -"a definite apex from which no forward or backward movements of the condyle-disk assemblies can occur unless they move down on the bony slope of the fossa".54 The ideal mandibular opening and closing trajectory was thought to be a pure hinge axis rotation, like a hinge articulator, which terminates at 138 simultaneous tripodized bite contacts.
 Researchers measured CR centric slides in .1 mm increments and tried to correlate them with TMJ disorders.

 CR philosophy spread to all areas of dentistry.
 Periodontists removed centric interferences to diminish tooth mobility.
 TMJ specialists designed nightguards and splints to provide stable contacts in CR.
 Orthodontists pushed back the upper teeth to fit closely around the lower teeth when the mandible is in CR.